Skip to main content

 Physical therapists’ practice focuses on evaluating and correcting motion.
 Through their training, therapists learn to evaluate how a person moves to identify abnormalities, some more obvious than others.
 For example, a patient may have knee pain.
 The therapist may watch the patient walk and not only notice what their feet and legs are doing but also perhaps changes in posture, shoulder positioning, and torso movement.
 Being able to identify these patterns can help the therapist figure out the root of the patient’s problem.

 Finding issues below the surface is where a physical therapist can get to work.
 A true expert not only looks at where a patient has pain but understands how each system in the body is interconnected and can influence each other.
 If the wheels on your car are consistently out of alignment, a great mechanic will investigate further to find out why.
-This kind of global approach should give insight into why a painful area could be the result of a dysfunction elsewhere in the body.
+This kind of global approach should give insight into why a painful area could be the result of dysfunction elsewhere in the body.

 Physical therapists have knowledge of how the body functions as a unit